matomo-org/developer-documentation/docs/generated/master/Piwik/Plugin/Segment.md

 Set (overwrite) the segment display name.

 This name will be visible in the API and the UI.
-It should be a translation key such as 'Actions_ColumnEntryPageTitle' or 'UserSettings_ColumnResolution'.
+It should be a translation key such as 'Actions_ColumnEntryPageTitle' or 'Resolution_ColumnResolution'.

 #### Signature